Andrew Gross

 Those statements are not accurate.
 Some of the studies the authors cited to support their claims are low quality.
 Others studies are misapplied, argumentative, or taken out of context.
 Consider the following examples.

-The authors cited a 2002 study by Donald Taves as proof of their contention that foreskin "reduces the force needed to penetrate the vagina."
+The authors cited a 2002 study by Donald Taves to prove their contention that foreskin "reduces the force needed to penetrate the vagina."
 [9] Taves cut a hole in the bottom of a Styrofoam cup and mounted the cup on a diet scale.
 The University of Washington psychiatrist penetrated the hole with his erect penis - alternately with his glans exposed and with his foreskin covering the glans.
 [10] Either Watson and Golden believe that sexual intercourse with a Styrofoam cup - an absurd "experiment" that didn't involve a single vagina or circumcised penis - can provide insight about the amount of force a man uses to enter his female partner, or (more likely) they didn't bother to read the study.
 This citation is a disgrace and shows that the authors reached their conclusions without employing the scientific method.

 The authors cited a 1998 paper by Peter Maguire and Colin Murray Parkes to support their claim that reactions of unhappy circumcised men - including